misja-alma/aoc2019/README.md

 # aoc2019

 To run a Day's solution go to the root dir of the project, open the file in the cabal repl and run its part1 or part2 method.
-To run the tests: cabal test
+To run the tests: cabal test, or start the repl with cabal repl all_tests